The latest film news

 Our latest work

 Fellow filmmakers, Mark Currie (Catapult Films) and Ashley Saunders (AP Saunders Film) have joined forces to create a short 10-minute film called Wonder, about a young girl fascinated by the idea of extraterrestrial beings.
-Currently in production, the film is due for release in November 2025.
+The film is now complete and will be available in cinemas and online in 2026.
+See the film trailer here: https://vimeo.com/catapultfilms/wonderfilmtrailer

 Evans Homes commissioned Catapult Films to create promotional videos in support of their marketing for their Skelton Lakes and Regency Place developments.
 All are now complete.
 See: https://vimeo.com/catapultfilms/evanshomesskeltonlakes and https://vimeo.com/catapultfilms/evanshomesregencyplace